The Whitsuntide Procession

 The Penistone Feast, a survival of ancient times, and always held during the week-end following 24th June each year, is in full swing.
 It started on Saturday, and summer-like weather prevailing, a huge crowd assembled in the Recreation Ground, where the pleasure fair, with its many attractions, was crowded until midnight.
 Yesterday afternoon, the 49th annual open-air musical festival was held in a field adjoining the Feast ground, the proceeds being for the hospitals and kindred institutions.
 The chorus of 90 members occupied a raised platform and an orchestra of 20 persons were in front.
 The singing of the special hymns and choruses from the "Messiah" and the "Creation" was creditably done under the conductorship of Mr. A.W.
 Jagger.
 The Denby Silver Band, under the conductorship of Mr. W. Kaye, and the Hepworth Iron Works Brass Band, conducted by Mr. Ernest Kaye, each played a selection, and massed for the playing of a march, conducted by Mr. Ernest Kaye.
 The total receipts are £43 6s.
 9d.

-Whatever 'Penistone Feast' might have been originally, it was eventually supplanted by the travelling funfair and its date became disconnected from the original Feast of St John, but which also included Penistone Sing and Penistone Music Festival.
+Whatever 'Penistone Feast' might have been originally, it was eventually supplanted by the travelling funfair and its date became disconnected from the original Feast of St John had included Penistone Sing and Penistone Music Festival.

 Certainly from the 1970s and probably long before, it was Marshall's Funfair in our area.
-From the noughties, Tuby's Funfair replaced it and still holds funfairs twice a year (nominally), in the Spring and Autumn.
-The picture here is from a particularly cold day at the funfair but it would normally have been much livelier than shown here.
+From the noughties, Tuby's Funfair of Brighouse replaced Marshall's and it still holds funfairs twice a year (nominally), in the Spring and Autumn.
+The picture here is from a particularly cold day but it would normally have been much livelier.
 It is still sometimes called 'Feast Weekend' by local people.

 St John's Festival and Penistone Sing